 GPS Coordinates: 44.588126, -78.070699

 Put your canoe or aluminum boat in Eels Creek off Northeys Bay Road and head north to the High Falls.
 The scenery is breathtaking and the fishing is top notch as well!
-Bring your Muskie tackle because this stretch is chalk full of fish!
+Bring your muskie tackle because this stretch is chock full of fish!
 Inline bucktail spinners and 6-8” crank baits imitating the cyprinid forage throughout the river will provide great success for anglers of all levels.

 Photo Courtesy of Ontario Travel